Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

 \section{Theory of spin-orbit torques}

 In this section we review the progress that has been made towards the theoretical understanding of SOTs in both layered heterostructures and bulk materials.
-The most general treatment of the SOT that has been considered so far is using the (spin-)density functional theory (DFT).
-Within DFT, the system is de- scribed by a non-interacting Hamiltonian
+The most general treatment of the SOT that has been considered so far is based on the (spin-)density functional theory, in which the system is described by a Hamiltonian for non-interacting particles

 where $\hat{\cal K}$ is the kinetic energy, $\hat V_\text{eff}$ is the effective crystal potential, ${\boldsymbol\Omega}_\text{xc}$ is the exchange-correlation field, and $\hat H_\text{so}$ is the spin-orbit coupling.
 Assuming this form of the Hamiltonian, the torque on magnetization at point $\mathbf{r}$ is given by \cite{Haney2008,Manchon2011c}